HUD Public Notices

 PUBLIC COMMENTS

 Any individual, group, or agency disagreeing with this determination or wishing to comment on the project may submit written comments to the City of Baltimore – (DHCD) at the address listed above.
-All comments received by September 11, 2024 will be considered by the City of Baltimore – (DHCD) prior to authorizing submission of a request for release of funds.
+All comments received by July 16, 2025 will be considered by the City of Baltimore – (DHCD) prior to authorizing submission of a request for release of funds.
 Commentators should specify which Notice they are addressing.

 RELEASE OF FUNDS

-The City of Baltimore – (DHCD) certifies to HUD that Ms. Alice Kennedy in her capacity as the Commissioner of the City of Baltimore – (DHCD) consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
-HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the Housing Authority of Baltimore City (HABC) and the City of Baltimore to use the referenced funds.
+Commissioner of the City of Baltimore – (DHCD) consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the Housing Authority of Baltimore City (HABC), the City of Baltimore and Bridges Community Development Corporation to use the referenced funds.

 OBJECTIONS TO RELEASE OF FUNDS